Wind Resource Assessment and Characterization

 In addition, interactive maps and geospatial data provide wind supply curves, which characterize the quantity, quality, and cost of land-based and offshore wind energy resources.

-For land-based and offshore wind resource maps, see DOE’s WINDExchange website.
+For more wind resource maps, see DOE’s WINDExchange website.

-For a comprehensive interactive listing of wind resource characterization projects funded by WETO, see the project map and select the program area: Atmosphere to Electrons (A2e) Plant Optimization and Resource Characterization.
+For a comprehensive interactive listing of wind resource characterization projects funded by IESO, see our Projects Map and select the program area: Atmosphere to Electrons (A2e) Plant Optimization and Resource Characterization.
+The projects below feature our research highlights from our atmospheric science and wind resource characterization portfolio.

 Spatial Analysis for Wind Energy Technology Development

-NREL researchers are working to improve the space and time detail that informs understanding of the nation’s wind resource potential.
+NLR researchers are working to improve the space and time detail that informs understanding of the nation’s wind resource potential.
 To more accurately characterize the potential wind energy production at individual sites across the country, including land-based and offshore wind energy applications, researchers are adding capabilities and data within the Renewable Energy Potential (reV) model.
-This work enhances the ability to understand how changes in technology, as well as siting policy and wildlife risks, might impact the nation’s wind energy potential and pathways to increased utilization of wind energy.
+This work enhances the ability to understand how changes in technology, as well as siting policy and wildlife risks, might impact the nation’s utilization of wind energy.

 Atmosphere to Electrons Initiative

-The A2e initiative pursues an integrated research portfolio to coordinate and optimize advancements in four main research areas:
+The A2e initiative pursued an integrated research portfolio to coordinate and optimize advancements in four main research areas:

-The goal of A2e is to ensure future plants are sited, built, and operated in a way that produces the most cost-effective, usable electric power.
-Learn more about recent A2e news.
+The goal of A2e was to ensure future plants are sited, built, and operated in a way that produces the most cost-effective, usable electric power.

 The following are some of the research efforts conducted under the A2e initiative.